lbuczko/plugin.video.tvsmartgo/README.md

 # Vectra TV Smart GO unofficial add-on for Kodi (plugin.video.tvsmartgo) #
 This is a Kodi add-on that allows you to stream content from Vectra in Kodi.

-Additional information about service TV Smart Go can be found in the [Vectra`s site](https://tvsmart.vectra.pl/)
+Additional information about service TV Smart Go can be found in the [Vectra`s site.](https://tvsmart.vectra.pl/)

 ## Disclaimer ##

 This plugin is not officially commisioned/supported by Vectra.
 Any trademarks used belong to their owning companies & organisations.
+Use at Your Own Risk.

 ## Prerequisites ##
  * A devices compatible with Kodi